 For instance, instead of posting social media updates manually, spend a few hours once a week planning your updates ahead of time.
 Use a social media automation platform to publish your posts automatically throughout the week.

-To automate document management, you could use an automation service to automatically save PDFs you receive via email to a document management system like eversign.
+To automate document management, you could use an automation service to automatically save PDFs you receive via email to a document management system and e-signature platform like Xodo Sign.

 Boost Your Day to Day Productivity with The Right Task Management Skills